 From this area of MySQL Workbench, you can view table data, run complex queries, and edit data.

-With MySQL Remote Access Enabled, What are My Next Steps?
+With MySQL Remote Access Enabled, What Are My Next Steps?

 Remotely accessing MySQL requires a third-party MySQL client application.
 Some of these applications are free, while others require purchasing.
-Instructions on using the third-party MySQL client application should be provided by the company's website where you downloaded it.

 Here are a few of the industry-leading MySQL client applications: